 - The watch is slightly expensive considering it has no other sport features

 Digital Chrono Sports Watch

 The Timex Ironman packs a lot of functionality in a watch, yet the case is only 38mm.
-It’s the type of product that the serious athlete will appreciate with a 30-lap memory, 100-hour chronograph and a 24-hour countdown timer.
-You can even set in in three time zones.
+It’s the type of product that the serious athlete will appreciate, with a 30-lap memory, 100-hour chronograph and a 24-hour countdown timer.
+You can even set it in three time zones.

 The watch is water-resistant to 330 feet.
 It features both a night mode and a night light.
 The case is made of resin with a stationary bezel.
 It has a quartz movement and runs on a single lithium battery.

 The selling point for this watch is evident in its name.
 It’s a product that is meant for the serious athlete who needs real-time activity tracking for running, bicycling and swimming.